Dub Audio QC @ Netflix - Overview

 Netflix expects that every asset uploaded to Source Management went through an extensive QC process on the Partner’s side and is free of egregious issues and mistakes, ensuring the best quality possible.
 Partners should not view Netflix’s internal QC process as a replacement for their own QC.

 Upon upload, the dubbed audio of Netflix’s original content will go through one or more of the below steps:

 - Postmix QC

-In Premix QC, dialogue stems will be reviewed before the final dub audio is created.
-Bringing the QC step further upstream will give dubbing partners more time to address any issues and ensure that all necessary fixes are implemented before a title launches.
+During Premix QC, the recorded dialogue is reviewed before the final dub audio is created.
+Bringing the QC step further upstream gives dubbing partners more time to address any issues and ensure that all necessary fixes are implemented before the title launches.

 - FYI: Something we would like to draw attention to that is not necessarily an issue.

 - Issue: Objective linguistic or technical issues that negatively impact customer experience and/or deviate from the creative intent of the original version.

 - Blocker: Issues that render the file inconsumable or that would reflect poorly on Netflix (missing dubs, noticeable sync issues, offensive/derogatory language).